RFFPFSDev/RabbitMq-dotnet/README.md

 ![testpubsub](imgs/testpubsub.png)

-## Pre-note:

-This tutorial follows rabbitmq documentation example.
-But, in real world, we probably don't wanna temporary queues to avoid losing messages.

 ## Temporary queues

 We want to hear about all log messages, not just a subset of them.
 We're also interested only in currently flowing messages not in the old ones.